SengEn0374/EE4080-Crowd-Counting-Project/model_training/GeneralizedLoss-Counting-Pytorch-main/README.md

 # A Generalized Loss Function for Crowd Counting and Localization

+## Acknowledgement
+The main codes are kindly made available by the authors at [Generalized_Loss](https://github.com/jia-wan/GeneralizedLoss-Counting-Pytorch)

 ## Data preparation
-The dataset can be constructed followed by [Bayesian Loss](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).
+The UCF-QRNF dataset can be constructed followed by [Bayesian Loss](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).
+NWPU dataset can be constructed using the process_nwpu.py file.

 ## Pretrained model
+The trained models can be downloaded with permission from [GoogleDrive](https://drive.google.com/drive/folders/1drinTf0G6LGF8Low9Yx0f2xX6rAbkkYB?usp=sharing).
-The pretrained model can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1TJF2IeFPoeLzqNXKXXXK8nPH62HijZaS?usp=sharing).
+The original pretrained model on UCF-QRNF can be accessed through the original author's repository above.

 ## Test

 ```
-python test.py --data-dir PATH_TO_DATASET --save-dir PATH_TO_CHECKPOINT
+For inference on you own images, you will need to place your image(s) into inference/images folder, then run
+python infer.py
+Which will output an overlayed density map on your original image in inference/output

+For testing on datasets, you will need to preprocess your own dataset with the relevant preprocess files made available here.
+You may modify the codes in cross-test.py to test on your desired dataset.
+python cross-test.py
 ```

 ## Train